What users commonly report

 The form turns the search into a specific support request with platform, timeline, symptoms, and completed recovery attempts.

-Most users looking for a Facebook support phone number are locked out, hacked, disabled, facing business access loss, or worried about a payment.
-The number search should lead back to the exact problem.
+Most people looking for a Facebook support phone number are locked out, hacked, disabled, facing business access loss, or worried about a payment.
+Start with that exact problem before you share account details anywhere.

 Best next steps